Featured Digital Resources

 logo

-Using a reconciliation framework that respectfully engages First Nation and non-Aboriginal peoples, the Caring Society provides high quality resources to support First Nations communities to empower children, youth and families.
+Using a reconciliation framework that respectfully engages First Nation and non-aboriginal peoples, the Caring Society provides high quality resources to support First Nations communities to empower children, youth and families.
 The award-winning Caring Society is proud to work with our partners in Canada and around the world to promote the rights of Indigenous children, youth and families.

 Library Information